davisjam/davisjam.github.io/_pages/home.md

 ## 2023

-- Serving on the ICSE 2025 PC, Technical track
 - Presentation at Carnegie Mellon University about software engineering with pre-trained models
 - Paper on applying large language models to cybersecurity failures: **SCORED 2023**.
 Congrats to Tanmay, Dharun and the team!
 - Presentation at the University of Notre Dame about the challenges of working with pre-trained models